 I am not recruiting new PhD students.

-I primarily work on Natural Language Processing, Machine Learning and Computational Social Science.
-I am mostly interested in the integration of structured knowledge and statistical models, and in the relationship between language and social systems.
-I am a strong believer in interdisciplinary, collaborative work.
-I actively collaborate with researchers in linguistics, human-computer interaction, formal methods, security, bioinformatics, and the behavioral and social sciences.
-For more information, see my full list of publications.
+I work at the intersection of Natural Language Processing (NLP), Machine Learning, and Computational Social Science.
+My research develops methods to integrate structured knowledge with machine learning for NLP, with a particular emphasis on discourse modeling.
+I am also broadly interested in human-centered aspects of language technology and in the use of NLP to study socio-technical systems.
+Collaboration across disciplines is central to my work.
+I work closely with researchers in linguistics, human-computer interaction, formal methods, security, biomedical informatics, and the behavioral and social sciences.
+For more details, please see my full list of publications.

 May 2025